Unsatisfactory Academic Performance Procedure

 4.4 Adherence to conditions will be recorded and/or identified through the Student Management System.

 4.5 Students who have failed 75% or more of their subjects in the teaching period or trimester will also have a restricted enrolment sanction applied to their record in the Student Management System.
-Future enrolments will not be approved until an intervention strategy is evidenced.
+Future enrolments will not be approved until an intervention plan is evidenced.

 5. Exclusion